I’d like to start or return to cycling in York. Can you help?

 South Bank History Walk, with audio trail

+We do not have the capacity to store any additional bikes.
 Try Re Cycle Bikes on Walmgate.
 Or you could donate your bike to Bikes for Refugees.

 I want to report/ complain about an obstruction or other problem on a walking or cycling route in York.
 What can I do?